kesiev/rewtro/manual/codestatements.md

 ## Changings variables

 The most powerful and yet the simplest statement in Rewtro is `set`: it accepts a list of keys and getters and it sets the current picked object keys to the getter values.
-Used together with [getters](getters.md) and subgetters you can change sprites direction, text, colors, and more.
+Used together with [getters](getters.md) and sub-getters you can change sprites direction, text, colors, and more.

 ```
 {